alefi/nestjs-microservices-interaction-solution/README.md

 - `NODE_ENV`: (optional)
 - `DATABASE_URL`: Services use it for connecting to a database
+- `REDIS_HOST`: The game service use Redis to manage task queue; host to connect
+- `REDIS_PORT`: The game service use Redis to manage task queue; port to connect
 - `GAME_SERVICE_GRPC_URL`: Url for connecting to game service through the gRpc transport
 - `USER_SERVICE_GRPC_URL`: Url for connecting to user service through the gRpc transport
 - `WALLET_SERVICE_GRPC_URL`: Url for connecting to wallet service through the gRpc transport